 2. What is the difference between RFP and RFQ?

-The main difference between an RFP (Request for Proposal) and an RFQ (Request for Quotation) is that RFP is sent when a business wants to gather detailed proposals from potential vendors or suppliers.
-It seeks detailed information about a service.
+The main difference between an RFP (Request for Proposal) and an RFQ (Request for Quotation) is that an RFP is sent when a business wants to gather detailed information and proposals from potential vendors or suppliers.
 An RFQ is sent when businesses know what specific service they want to purchase and need price quotes.

-3. What are the key components of RFP?
+3. What are the key things to include in an RFP draft?

 The key components of an RFP include an introduction, company background, project description, proposal requirements, vendor expectations, selection criteria, and deadlines.

-4. What are the key components of RFP?
+4. What are the key components of the RFP process?

 Critical components of RFP include the following:

-5. What should not be included in RFP?
+5. What should not be included in the RFP?

 An RFP shouldn’t include the following: